arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 #### E11.
 The Subdivision Principle: Inside every bad choice lies a good choice.

-Most of your decisions can be divided into components parts that have different economics, which means that we can isolate the good and the bad parts.
+Most of your decisions can be divided into components parts that have different economics, which means that you can isolate the good and the bad parts.
 You can decompose the choice into pieces and keep the good parts because your economic framework permits you to evaluate the components based on cost and benefit.
 Then, using decomposition and recombination, you can keep, discard, or improve those parts.

 #### E12.
 The Principles of Early Harvesting: Create systems to harvest the early cheap opportunities.